MichaelBelousov/MichaelBelousov.github.io/src/src/blog/react_hooks_tutorial.md

 [UMD](https://github.com/umdjs/umd) packaged version of React, hosted by some friendly denizens of the internet [jsdelivr](https://www.jsdelivr.com/) which are a Content Delivery Network or CDN, so they host common files like packaged React builds for us.
-There are a lot of module formats for JS, but UMD uses a global variable in the browser which makes it the easiest for us to use consume without a bundler like webpack to process it for us.
+There are a lot of module formats for JS, but UMD uses a global variable in the browser which makes it the easiest for us to consume without a bundler like webpack to process it for us.
 You can use jsdelivr's search bar to find React, but here's [a link](https://www.jsdelivr.com/package/npm/react?path=umd) directly to their page on provided UMD packages of React.
 Go ahead and hit the copy clipboard icon and copy the HTML vesion and load that script in out HTML.
 It will already be set to the latest stable version which should be fine.
+You also need the latest version of `react-dom` which you can find using the jsDelivr search bar or [here](https://www.jsdelivr.com/package/npm/react-dom?path=umd).
+Your script should look like this, note that both react dependencies are loaded before our site's own script.

 ```html
 <!DOCTYPE html>